sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch hello - This creates a file with name 'hello'

-chmod 764 hello - This will add execute permission to the owner of the file 'hello'
+chmod 744 hello - This will add execute permission to the owner of the file 'hello'

+chmod 714 hello - This gives execute permission to owner and group owner and read permission to other users to the file 'hello'